 - 1/4 cup of chia seeds

 - 1/2 cup of coconut milk, canned

 - unsweetened shredded coconut

-Add all ingredients for the chai pudding to a bowl and mix well to combine.
+- Add all ingredients for the chia pudding to a bowl and mix well to combine.

-Serve chai pudding topped with some plum sauce and shredded coconut
+- Serve chia pudding topped with some plum sauce and shredded coconut

 Will keep about 3 days in fridge